 After establishing our Global Experience Language (GEL) system and patterns, I was able to use our system to port over existing features and functions in version 3 of the PetroZone app and build it using the GEL design system.

-Multiple versions of the core functions was tested with dozens of users.
+Multiple versions of the core function prototypes were tested with dozens of users.
 The core functions were derived from observing and interviewing users as the purchased fuel.
 From those observations, I created a set of behavioral assumptions.
 Those assumptions were then validated with dozens of users.
-The final version of the homescreen reflected their preferences and feedback.
+The final version of the home screen reflected their preferences and feedback.

 Purchasing fuel at the pump